daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 we are paying attention to, what's relevant to us...
-It's just helps us with reading the tape and reading the tape it's not about pushing a button, and it's not about trading... it's about observing price and getting feel what it's doing right and that's experience chart times, it's how we train ourselves with online charts price data
+It's just helps us with reading the tape and reading the tape it's not about pushing a button, and it's not about trading... it's about observing price and getting feel what it's doing right and that's experience chart times, it's how we train ourselves with online charts price data.

-When we have price in between two NWOGs and it reaches mid. point, it's always reasonable to expect that price can reach that NWOG its moving towards
+When we have price in between two NWOGs and it reaches mid. point, it's always reasonable to expect that price can reach that NWOG its moving towards.

 We shouldn't regret if we did not catch some move.
 Big moves happens very often.
-This is a way of forging of patience and self-control
+This is a way of forging of patience and self-control.

-We should be not afraid of using stop lose
+We should be not afraid of using stop lose.

 If we see like DXY made a higher high, but ES not make a lower low then we can expect that ES should eventually make lower low...
-But, if YM made lower low and ES is not (+SMT Divergence ES), then we can expect short-term consolidation or even potential reversal
+But, if YM made lower low and ES is not (+SMT Divergence ES), then we can expect short-term consolidation or even potential reversal.

-In other words, if we are in a position and for example YM is making a lower low, but ES with NQ is not then we should take ofo more than half of our position, because it could mean it could create a replacement higher against the position that would have open
+In other words, if we are in a position and for example YM is making a lower low, but ES with NQ is not then we should take ofo more than half of our position, because it could mean it could create a replacement higher against the position that would have open.

-If later after ES/DXY Divergence will be declined, meaning markets back to symmetrical behavior, than we can assume that markets movement are in sync and we can expect normal, not unexpected
+If later after ES/DXY Divergence will be declined, meaning markets back to symmetrical behavior, than we can assume that markets movement are in sync, and we can expect normal, not unexpected.

 ### March 08, 2023 Live Tape Reading \ Fed Chair Testimony 10am
 [March 08, 2023 Live Tape Reading \ Fed Chair Testimony 10am](https://www.youtube.com/watch?v=4H74nXabvL0)